moderndatacompany/dataos.info/docs/resources/secret/configurations.md

 ### **`data`**

-**Description**: `data` comprises the various key value pairs of sensitive informations such as username and password.
+**Description**: `data` comprises the various key value pairs of sensitive information such as username and password.

 Example Usage: